Actindo-AG/Documentation/DatabaseAndReporting/UserInterface/03_Settings.md

 *Database and reporting > Settings*

-The *Settings* menu entry is used to configure the connections to InfluxDB and to manage the query categories.
+The *Settings* menu entry is used to configure the connections to InfluxDB&trade; and to manage the query categories.

 The *Settings* user interface is composed of the following tabs:
   - [CONNECTIONS](./03a_Connections.md)